 - Rights to use the unique “Proudly Employing” CCO logo, reserved exclusively for qualifying companies in marketing and advertising materials, on company website, etc.

-- A special wall plaque suitable for front-office or executive boardroom display
+- A certificate of recognition suitable for front-office or executive boardroom display

 - A press release template about the company’s successful entry into the program for use by the company in local and national media